 I'm looking for a school, what are my options?

-Our schools and specialist provision directory below holds information about your nearest and catchment schools, independent schools, pupil referral units, special schools, independent special schools and support for home educating.
+Our schools and specialist provision directory holds information about your nearest and catchment schools, independent schools, pupil referral units, resource centres, alternative provision, special schools, independent special schools and support for home educating.

 You will also find information on finding a school, accessible schools, school admissions, education for children with health needs who cannot attend school, supporting pupils with medical conditions and our virtual school for looked after children.